College of Letters & Science

 Faculty policy prohibits giving or taking final examinations earlier than the time assigned in the Course Guide.
 Students may arrange a make-up examination at a later date only if the professor is willing and if there is a valid reason for missing a final examination.
 (See Incompletes.)

 The general quality of a student's work is expressed in terms of a grade point average (GPA).
 It is based on the total number of credits carried, whether passed or not.
 Semester grades are reported by letter only; plus and minus signs are not authorized.
 The highest possible GPA is 4.0, representing A grades in every course; the lowest possible is 0.0.
-For a detailed explanation, see Grading System in the Enrollment and Records section of this catalog.
+For a detailed explanation, see valid instructor assigned grades.

-For more information on the grading system, see also see the section on undergraduate grades and grade point average (GPA) at this link on the registrar's website.
+For more information on the grading system, also see the section on undergraduate grades and grade point average (GPA) on the registrar's website.

 Continuing students with a 2.5 grade point average, new freshmen, and new transfer students are eligible for pass/fail course work.
 Any student who takes a pass/fail course must earn at least a C to receive credit for the course.
 Final grades for these courses will be indicated as satisfactory (S) or unsatisfactory (U) without any computation of grade points for those courses into the semester or cumulative grade point average.
 The grade of S shall be recorded by the registrar in place of instructors' grades of A, AB, B, BC, or C. The grade of U shall be recorded by the registrar in place of instructors' grades of D or F. Neither the S nor the U is used in computing the grade point average.
 The pass/fail option is the student's choice and the instructor reports the grade without knowing whether or not the student is taking the course on a pass/fail basis.

 - Students must submit pass/fail requests via their Student Center link by the end of the fourth week of fall and spring semesters.
 (For modular and summer session courses, pass/fail requests must be submitted by the Friday of the week in which the session is one-fourth completed).
 Students may not cancel or add the pass/fail option after the deadline for submitting Pass/Fail Option Forms.
 All requests to add or cancel pass/fail must be submitted via the Course Change request in the Student Center by the appropriate deadline.
-For more information about the pass/fail process, refer to the L&S Undergraduate Academic Services website.
+For more information about the pass/fail process, refer to What does it mean to take a course pass/fail? and Pass/Fail Option.

 - Students cannot cancel a Pass/Fail request after the deadline if s/he needs the course to fulfill a major or degree requirement at a later date.
 It is the student's responsibility to determine whether or not s/he can take a course on a Pass/Fail basis.